andrewtshen/riscv-symbolic-emulator/README.md

 ![CI](https://github.com/andrewtshen/riscv-symbolic-emulator/workflows/CI/badge.svg)

-This project was built during the PRIMES 2019-2020 program by Andrew Shen under the mentorship of Anish Athalye.
+This project began as a part of the PRIMES program by Andrew Shen under the mentorship of Anish Athalye.
 The paper can be found at: https://math.mit.edu/research/highschool/primes/materials/2020/Shen.pdf

-## Roadmap to the Directories
+## Roadmap
-For more information on each of the directories use the README.md in each of the sub-directories.
+"*A goal without a plan is just a wish*" - Antoine de Saint-Exupery

-### emulate
+### emulator
-Contains the implementation of the RISC-V symbolic emulator, which contains the bulk of the project.

-There are two types of RAM memory implementations:
+As suggested by the namesake, `emulator` contains the source code for the RISC-V 64-bit symbolic emulator.
+This section will cover the execution of the emulator from passing a binary file to execution, the supported ISA (and extensions), the peripherals, and the different memory representations.

+**Execution**

+The program takes a RISC-V 64-bit binary file as input.
+After initializing the starting state, the emulator will read from program counter (PC) equals `0x80000000`, which should correspond with the first instruction in the program.
+Internally, the program counter is saved as `0x0` and then later adjusted to account for the base address using the parameter `base-address`.
+The emulator will then proceed as specified in base ISA.

+The emulator works as follows: loop until program terminates and determine next byte instruction to execute (`emulate.rkt`) --> decode and execute a specific instruction (`execute.rkt`) --> functions for each instruction as specified by the ISA (`instr.rkt`).

+**Memory Representation**

+To emulate a microcontroller's RAM (or memory) we propose two different representations of RAM:
-- array based RAM memory.
-This is the prefered emulator for running actual code, but fails to quickly reason about large pieces of memory.
+- **memory as an array**: This is the prefered emulator for running actual code, but fails to quickly reason about large pieces of memory.
-- uninterpreted functional based RAM memory.
-This is the prefered emulator for verifying the inductive step of our proof as it allows much simpler reasoning for operations across large regions of memory.
-However, it is not as good for running large snippets of concrete code as many memory writes result in a large conditional, which scales poorly.
+- **memory as an uninterpreted function**: This is the prefered representation for verifying the inductive step of our proof as it allows much simpler reasoning for operations across large regions of memory.
+However, it is not well suited to run large snippets of concrete code as many memory writes result in a large conditional expression, which scales poorly.

 ### legOS
 The simplified kernel that we reason about in our proof.
 We implemented it in both the ARM and RISC-V variants of Assembly, however for the purposes of our proof, we only reason about the RISC-V variant.